fstack-jz/C/README.md

-# C-programming
+# C-programming (WIP)

-Greetings for anyone who is reading this `README` file, i would like to introduce myself as `Cassian`, who are currently studying in OLLC as a freshman.
+Greetings to anyone reading this `README` file.
+My name is **Cassian**, and I am currently studying at **OLLC** as a freshman.

-This was produce/made to help my fellow schoolmates & classmates to understand:
+This repository was created to help my fellow schoolmates and classmates understand:

-__What is C and how it works.__
+**What C is and how it works.**

-## Whats the purpose for this repository?
-Before we tackle for the purpose of this repository.
-I'd like to explain for what is repository:

-## What is a repository?

-Its explanation will be explained in `2` types:

-#### Technical Answer:
-A `Repository` or `repo` is a storage location for a project that is stored online and it was also made to have a version history (version control).
-In which, we can track and regress our projects depending on some cases.

-- In `Git`, a repository holds:
-    - The project’s complete history of changes `(commits)`.
-    - Snapshots of file contents `(called trees and blobs)`.
-    - References `(branches, tags, HEAD)`.
-    - Configuration files.

-There are also `2` kinds of repository
-- `Local Repository` -> This lives on your computer locally.
-- `Remote Repository` -> Usually in a online cloud server (Github).

-#### Short-Answer

-Basically, a `Repository` is a way of saving your files (yes, any files) in an online cloud.
-Although this was primarily used by developers/programmers/scripters to maintain and share their code online to others (Open Source).

 ---

-You may ask: `How is it any different from online cloud services like G-Drive, OneDrive, or even Mega.nz?`

-To answer that, let’s have a look first at some examples.
+## What’s the Purpose of This Repository?

+Before we tackle the purpose of this repository, let’s first answer: **What is a repository?**

 ---

+## What is a Repository?

+Its explanation can be divided into two perspectives:

+#### 🔹 Technical Answer

+A **repository** (or *repo*) is a storage location for a project, complete with its **version history** (version control).
+This allows us to track, revisit, and manage changes to our projects.

+* In **Git**, a repository holds:

+  * The project’s complete history of changes (*commits*).
+  * Snapshots of file contents (*trees* and *blobs*).
+  * References (*branches, tags, HEAD*).
+  * Configuration files.

+There are two main types of repositories:

+* **Local Repository** → Lives on your computer.
+* **Remote Repository** → Hosted on a server (e.g., GitHub).

+---

+#### 🔹 Short Answer

+Simply put, a **repository** is like saving your files in the cloud.
+But unlike Google Drive, OneDrive, or Mega, it was primarily designed for developers/programmers to **maintain and share their code online** (often as Open Source).

+---

+### 📌 How is GitHub Different from Regular Cloud Storage?

+Let’s look at some examples of public repositories:

 #### Example No.1 – Learning by Projects

-The [`codecrafters-io/build-your-own-x`](https://github.com/codecrafters-io/build-your-own-x) repository is a **public repo** made to guide learners in building their own versions of popular tools (like a Redis clone, a Docker clone, or even a Git clone).
+[`codecrafters-io/build-your-own-x`](https://github.com/codecrafters-io/build-your-own-x) helps learners build their own versions of popular tools (like Redis, Docker, or Git).

-* Unlike cloud storage, where files just “sit” there, this repo is **organized like a structured learning path**, with code samples, community contributions, and updates.
+* Instead of just files sitting in a folder, this repo is a **structured learning path**.
-* Developers can **fork** (copy) it, experiment with their own implementations, and share back improvements.
+* Developers can **fork** it, experiment, and contribute improvements.
-* This shows how GitHub enables *collaborative education and growth*, not just file storage.
+* This shows how GitHub fosters *collaborative education*, not just storage.

----

 #### Example No.2 – Curated Open-Source Apps

-The [`dkhamsing/open-source-ios-apps`](https://github.com/dkhamsing/open-source-ios-apps) repo is essentially a **living catalog** of open-source iOS applications.
+[`dkhamsing/open-source-ios-apps`](https://github.com/dkhamsing/open-source-ios-apps) is a **living catalog** of open-source iOS apps.

-* Instead of simply uploading a zip folder of apps, contributors maintain an **index with links, descriptions, and resources**, updated by the community.
+* Contributors maintain an **index with links and descriptions**, updated continuously.
-* Anyone can suggest additions through **pull requests**, and maintainers can review/merge them.
-* This collaborative process is impossible with traditional cloud storage, where changes aren’t tracked or peer-reviewed.

----
+* Changes are tracked and reviewed through **pull requests**, unlike cloud storage where edits aren’t version-controlled.

 #### Example No.3 – Free Learning Resources

-The legendary [`EbookFoundation/free-programming-books`](https://github.com/EbookFoundation/free-programming-books) repo collects **free programming books, tutorials, and courses** across dozens of languages and topics.
+[`EbookFoundation/free-programming-books`](https://github.com/EbookFoundation/free-programming-books) collects **free programming books, tutorials, and courses**.

-* On a cloud drive, this would just be a folder of files.
-On GitHub, it’s an **open, version-controlled, crowd-sourced library** with thousands of contributors worldwide.
+* On a cloud drive, this would just be static files.
+On GitHub, it’s an **open, crowd-sourced library** with thousands of contributors.
-* Every new book or tutorial suggestion is submitted via pull request, checked for quality, and then merged into the main project.
-* This turns the repo into a **community-powered educational hub**, not just static file storage.
+* Every update goes through a transparent, version-controlled process.

 ---

 ### 💡 Key Takeaway

-GitHub repositories are not only about *storing* files, but about **versioning, collaboration, and open contribution**.
-Services like Google Drive, OneDrive, or Mega work great for personal file storage and sharing, but GitHub enables something fundamentally different: a **global ecosystem where projects evolve through collective input**.
+GitHub repositories are not just about *storing* files—they’re about **versioning, collaboration, and community-driven contribution**.
+While services like Google Drive, OneDrive, or Mega are great for personal storage, GitHub enables a **global ecosystem where projects grow through collective input**.

-`Did you get it now?`
 ---

-## **The purpose of this repository.**
+## 🎯 Purpose of This Repository

-Like what was stated earlier, this repository are aimed for the students in my department within my school (OLLC).
-And this was made to help them understand what is C, how it works, and how it was the foundation of some of the most famous languages like [`Python`](https://www.python.org/), [`C++`](https://en.wikipedia.org/wiki/C%2B%2B), [`Java`](https://www.java.com/en/), and many more.
+As mentioned earlier, this repository is aimed at students in my department at **OLLC**.
+It was made to help them understand:

+* What **C programming** is.
+* How it works.
+* How it has influenced languages like [Python](https://www.python.org/), [C++](https://en.wikipedia.org/wiki/C%2B%2B), [Java](https://www.java.com/en/), and many others.

-By learning this, not only it will give you a good foundation on `how computers work`, it will also open alot of opportunities for learning many languages due to them using some of the `C's Syntax`.
+By learning C, you will not only build a solid foundation in **how computers work**, but also open up many opportunities to learn modern programming languages that inherit much of C’s syntax.

+In short, this repository is about laying the foundation for becoming a versatile and confident programmer.